fallen-icarus/cardano-loans/README.md

 lending safer and more accessible to a wider range of investors.

 > [!IMPORTANT]
-> **It is all about risk-management.** Each layer minimizes the risk of the preceding layer which
+> **It is all about risk management.** Each layer minimizes the risk of the preceding layer which
 > attracts more risk-averse capital into the credit market.
 For example, there is a higher risk of
-> loss lending to a single borrower than there is in buying a loan-backed security made up of
+> loss from lending to a single borrower than there is in buying a loan-backed security made up of
 > diversified loans to borrowers.
 The impact of this layering on the available capital is
 > non-linear: securitized loans can attract 10x more capital than the individual lending market
 > could alone.